ECPI – making great choices

 A different choice can be made each year, it’s not something the fund has to decide once and then stick with the decision forever.

 It’s also fine to make the choice that gives the best possible ECPI result.
 The trustee doesn’t have to have a non-tax reason for whatever decision they make.
-A related point, as mentioned earlier, the trustee doesn’t need to guess up front at the start of the year which method they want.
+And the trustee doesn’t need to guess up front at the start of the year which method they want.
 They simply need to decide when they lodge the fund’s tax return.
-And if they don’t make a choice, the “default” is that the segregated method will be used whenever the assets are entirely supporting retirement phase pensions.
+If they don’t make a choice, the “default” is that the segregated method will be used whenever the assets are entirely supporting retirement phase pensions.

-So life is definitely more flexible.
+So there is definitely a lot of flexibility.
 But choices can also be complicated sometimes.

 How will funds make the choice?